csiro-data-school/regex/_episodes/02-shell-wildcards.md

 {: .challenge}

-Connected to the square bracket notation is the Not notation '[! ]'.
+Connected to the square bracket notation is the NOT(!) symbol '[! ]'.
 Use of a '!' inside '[ ]' makes it match to any single character NOT in the list.
 E.g.
 ~~~